BSc (Hons) Songwriting and Music Production

 - The Songwriting and Music Production degree is a unique and distinctive degree award in the UK.

-- You will have the opportunity to explore your creative interests and ideas through a series of songwriting projects and to have your songs performed in our 39 million pound state-of-the-art performance venue, The Forum.
+- You will have the opportunity to explore your creative interests and ideas through a series of songwriting projects and to have your songs performed in our £38 million state-of-the-art performance venue, the Forum Hertfordshire.

-- We have some of the best resources in the UK, including the 12 million pound Music and Film building with leading edge music studios and film and TV facilities.
+- We have some of the best resources in the UK, including the 29 million pound Forum where our students perform every month, and state-of-the art music studios and film and TV facilities.

 You will receive interactive lectures, seminars and tutorials, with much practical and studio-based teaching.
 You will have opportunities to collaborate with film makers and digital animators, and to benefit from the input of movers and shakers in the music industry visiting our University on a regular basis.

 The Songwriting and Music Production degree builds on the University of Hertfordshire Music's highly successful Composition and Technology programmes.
 The BSc (Hons) in Songwriting and Music Production focuses on the technical and creative aspects of developing a career as a songwriter.

 The course will explore a wide range of songwriting techniques through a variety of projects where students compose and record songs, gain essential studio practice and produce work to a professional standard.
 Students will be able to utilise acoustic instruments, electronic equipment and cutting edge software such as Ableton Live.
 You will develop your own language and idiom and explore how your means of self-expression inputs with your cultural surroundings.

 There will be many opportunities for song performance in a variety of venues around the University, such as the Art and Design Gallery and the Forum Attic.
 Open Days, music industry events, student ‘Jam Jar’ gigs and other festival events allow students to showcase their work in public.
 In addition, students will be able to develop working relationships with other disciplines within the Creative Arts faculty as well as work with professional dancers on a collaborative project.